Environmental Law Quarterly Update - Q1 2021

 There are various grounds for the use of these powers and is it crucial that individuals and companies are aware of their obligations and rights when it comes to co-operating with the EA.
 For example, if an individual is required to provide information by an agent of the EA and they refuse, this can constitute a criminal offence.
 Alternatively, if the EA issues an environmental permit and the company and/or individuals fail to comply with its conditions, they can be prosecuted.
-As we explain in our blogs here and here, prosecutions for non-compliance can be an extremely costly exercise.
+As we explain in our blog here, prosecutions for non-compliance can be an extremely costly exercise.
 Our lawyers can provide specialist advice on what to do if these powers are exercised in relation to you or your business.

 Where there are reasonable grounds to suspect an offence has been committed, the EA may invite an individual to attend a formal interview under caution in accordance with the Police and Criminal Evidence Act 1984 (PACE).
 Anything which is said in interview can be used for the purpose of criminal proceedings.
 Getting the right legal advice at this stage is crucial, as it is in every criminal investigation, and our team has years of experience in advising clients from enforcement notices and police interviews through to confiscation proceedings.